We shared practical Ireland travel tips everyday in January on the Infinite Ireland Facebook and Twitter pages.

 20. Check your local credit union to see if they charge fees for international ATM transactions—many don’t!

 21. Try AirBnB as an alternative accommodation.
-It can be even cheaper than even a traditional Irish Bed and Breakfast but still the same intimate experience with local expertise.
+It can be even cheaper than even a traditional Irish Bed and Breakfast but still an intimate experience with local expertise.

 General Ireland Travel Planning Advice: